 - Seasonings: This is where you can get creative and adapt the recipe to accommodate all the picky eaters in your life!
 The recipe is written with classic seasonings like garlic powder and seasoned salt, but you can use tons of spices to switch it up!
 Make it Tex-Mex and use Cumin, make it with a little Italian flair and add Basil or Italian Seasoning, or even add some smoked paprika and cayenne pepper to add a little smoke and heat!
 I love chicken recipes like this that are so easily adaptable!

-How Far In Advance Can You Prep Melt In Your Mouth Chicken?
+How to Make Melt In Your Mouth Chicken

-The best thing about this recipe, besides how great it is, is how FAST it comes together!
+The best thing about my Melt In Your Mouth Chicken recipe is how simple it is to make!
 All you do is arrange your chicken breasts in a 9×13 pan, mix the toppings together in a separate bowl, spread it on top, and top with cheese.
-You can even do this all up to a day in advance and keep it in your fridge until you’re ready to bake it.
+That being said, here are some tips for the absolute best chicken, plus answers to FAQs.

 The amount of liquid the chicken releases also varies due to a few reasons: